gia-lexa/my_own_app_on_k8s/README.md

 # README

-WIP: This is soon-to-be a multi-service Ruby application, with each service in its own Docker image, and deployed across Kubernetes.
+WIP: For repetition practice and tinkering, this is a soon-to-be a multi-service Ruby application, with each service in its own Docker image, and deployed across Kubernetes.

-More to follow....
+Details to be added soon...